 - ACCREDITATION: San Joaquin Valley College is accredited by the Accrediting Commission for Community and Junior Colleges, Western Association of Schools and Colleges, 10 Commercial Blvd., Suite 204, Novato, CA 94949, (415) 506-0234, an institutional accrediting body recognized by the Council for Higher Education Accreditation and the U.S. Department of Education.
 Additional information about accreditation, including the filing of complaints against member institutions, can be found at: www.accjc.org.
 San Joaquin Valley College is a private institution and is approved to operate as an accredited institution in the state of California by the Bureau for Private Postsecondary Education (BPPE).
 BPPE physical address: 2535 Capitol Oaks Drive, Suite 400, Sacramento, CA 95833; mailing address: P.O.
 Box 980818, West Sacramento, CA 95798-0818; phone (916) 431-6959; toll free (888) 370-7589; fax (916) 263-1897; website: www.bppe.ca.gov

-Minority enrollment is 79% of the student body (majority Hispanic), which is more than the state average of 77%.
+Minority enrollment is 74% of the student body (majority Hispanic), which is equal to the state average of 74%.

 - Private-state tuition: $16,606

 The teacher population of 635 teachers has grown by 605% over five years.

 San Joaquin Valley College-Visalia